-As a Y Combinator top company in 2021 and 2022, PointCard is determined to allow debit card users to earn rewards without high APRs, late fees, or annual fees from credit cards.
+Emerging as a top Y Combinator company in 2021 and 2022, PointCard is determined to allow debit card users to earn rewards without high APRs, late fees, or annual fees from credit cards.

-Behind this big idea is a dream team of meticulous design professionals, including a creative director, a narrative architect, a brand designer, a typographer and a motion designer.
+Behind this big idea is a dream team of meticulous design: A creative director, a narrative architect, a brand designer, a typographer and a motion designer.
+After all, companies with strong creative enjoy 32% higher revenue growth.

-Many startup brands use subtle, neutral tones and are a masterclass on minimalism.
-To elevate the brand past another piece of plastic, PointCard’s design team had shifted into bold, more dynamic neon colors, pushing the design envelope as vibrant and “hyper-real”, which had brought them some early success.
+Many startup brands use subtle, neutral tones for a masterclass on minimalism.
+To elevate the brand past another piece of plastic, PointCard’s design needed to be bold.
+They needed more dynamic neon colors, pushing the design envelope as vibrant and hyper-real.

 With PointCard’s initial design work sparking interest, it was time to launch the product to the masses, build awareness and create customers in a highly competitive financial ecosystem.

-They needed to change the spending paradigm away from banks—how people think about banking and spend their money.
-Their goal was to become the de facto standard payment platform for everyday spending.
+Marketing had to change the spending paradigm away from banks—how people think about banking and spend their money.
+Social would have to do a lot of legwork.

-The bold design, the orange and yellow, [we knew] people were engaging with the ad.
-But we needed help packaging and pairing the design with the benefits of the card and preparing the user for the steps they to go through to sign up.
+The bold design, the orange and yellow... we knew people were engaging with the ad.
+But we needed help packaging and pairing the design with the benefits of the card.

-PointCard came to Superside looking for an extension of their design team capable of speaking the same language contained within PointCard’s definitive brand guidelines.
-Its brand book included:
+PointCard came to Superside looking for an extension of their design team; someone capable of speaking the same language in PointCard’s definitive brand guidelines.
+They needed someone who could abide their meticulously crafted visual identity, curated design system, bespoke approach to typography and sophisticated approach to motion design.

 Once we had some interesting results, we got more granular and started driving conversions.
-As a group, we discussed each request, framed the next one based on data and kept a fast pace of new ads or concepts every 3-4 days.
+We were able to keep a fast pace of new ads and concepts every 3-4 days.

-To attract its audience, PointCard needed high-quality designs, fast, with talent who quickly immersed themselves in the brand to deliver results and, based on data, were able to iterate on successes and develop fresh ideas for new ad campaigns and concepts.
-PointCard used Superside for collaboration and open dialogue among professionals to make smart bets at high-speed.
+To attract its audience, PointCard needed high-quality designs, fast.
+More than that, they needed talent who quickly immersed themselves in the brand to deliver results and, based on data, were able to iterate on successes and develop fresh ideas for new campaigns and concepts.
+PointCard used Superside for collaboration and open dialogue among professionals to drive market growth at high-speed.

 PointCard wanted to improve its CTR from social media ads under the Facebook umbrella from 0.54% to 1%.

-After four weeks, the CTR beat expectations hitting 1.84%—a 240% increase in clicks from color testing, positioning and messaging tweaks.
+After four weeks under the Superside banner, the CTR beat expectations hitting 1.84%—a 240% increase in clicks from color testing, positioning and messaging tweaks.

 After extremely positive static image CTR results, they wanted to test the motion graphics variable.
 In the face of their early learnings, they reintroduced the yellow color and the points and perks narrative in true scientific experimentation style.